masalinas/uniovi-robotics-workshop-arduino/ESP32/README_Blink.md

 Now we must install the board SDK inside Arduino IDE to develop any skecth in our new board:

-- Now we can go to Arduino Board Manager and select the board **esp32 by Espressif Systems version 3.3.0** to be installed
+- Now we can go to Arduino Board Manage and select the board **esp32 by Espressif Systems version 3.3.0** to be installed

 ![ESP32 Board](../captures/ESP32_board.png "ESP32 Board")

 ## Install Dependencies:

-- Adafruit MPU6050 by Adafruit 2.2.6
-- PubSubClient by Nick O'Leray v2.8
-- ArduinoJson by Benoit Blanchon v7.4.2

 ## Pins Board